 Sequence of Returns

-If the markets are declining in the beginning of your retirement and large withdrawals are made, this can reduce the longevity of your retirement with negative compounding effects.
+If the markets are declining at the beginning of your retirement and large withdrawals are made, this can reduce the longevity of your retirement with negative compounding effects.

 The Long Game